Homological Quantum Rotor Codes: Logical Qubits from Torsion: Definition of Homological Quantum Rotor Codes

 \section{Definition of Homological Quantum Rotor Codes}

 In this section we define homological quantum rotor codes.
 We describe their codestates, logical codespace and logical operators.
 For this we explain their connection to the homology and co-homology of chain-complexes.
 We also propose a generic noise model and define the related notion of code distance for it as well as ways to bound this distance.
-Finaly we explain how to define a Hamiltonian whose groundspace coincide with the code space of a homological quantum rotor code.
+Finally we explain how to define a Hamiltonian whose groundspace coincides with the codespace of a homological quantum rotor code.